 Simultaneously with the execution of the Merger Agreement, the Sponsor entered into a letter agreement with Thunder Bridge and Hawk Parent (as amended, the "Sponsor Letter Agreement"), pursuant to which the Sponsor, at the Closing (i) forfeited 2,335,000 of its Founder Shares for cancellation and (ii) deposited with an escrow agent 2,965,000 of the shares of Class A common stock of the Company to be received in the Domestication to be held in escrow (such shares, the "Escrow Shares"), along with any earnings or proceeds thereon.
-The Sponsor Letter Agreement provided that fifty percent of the Escrow Shares would vest and be released from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prior to the seventh anniversary of the Closing the closing price of shares of Class A common stock (or any successor equity security) on the principal exchange on which such securities are then listed or quoted have been at or above \$11.50 for 20 trading days over a 30 trading day period (subject to equitable adjustment for stock splits, stock dividends, reorganizations or extra ordinary dividends), which escrow release criteria was achieved as of August 14, 2019.
-The Sponsor Letter Agreement further provided that 100% of the Escrow Shares would vest and be released from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prior to the seventh anniversary of the Closing the closing price of shares of Class A common stock (or any successor equity security) on the principal exchange on which such securities are then listed or quoted have been at or above \$12.50 for 20 trading days over a 30 trading day period (subject to equitable adjustment for stock splits, stock dividends, reorganizations or extra ordinary dividends), which escrow release criteria was achieved as of September 30, 2019.
+The Sponsor Letter Agreement provided that fifty percent of the Escrow Shares would vest and be released from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prior to the seventh anniversary of the Closing the closing price of shares of Class A common stock (or any successor equity security) on the principal exchange on which such securities are then listed or quoted have been at or above \$11.50 for 20 trading days over a 30 trading day period (subject to equitable adjustment for stock splits, stock dividends, reorganizations or extra ordinary dividends), which escrow release from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prior to the Sponsor (along with any related earnings and proceeds) is a chieved as of August 14, 2019.
+The Sponsor Letter Agreement further provided that 100% of the Escrow Shares would vest and be released from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prior to the seventh anniversary of the Closing price of shares of Class A common stock (or any successor equity security) on the principal exchange on which such securities are then listed or quoted have been at or above \$11.50 for 20 trading days over a 30 trading day period (subject to equitable adjustment for stock splits, stock dividends, reorganizations or extra ordinary dividends), which escrow release from escrow to the Sponsor (along with any related earnings and proceeds) if at any time prio